StephenHB/Recommendations/README.md

   - **Scalability**: The separate towers allow for efficient training on large datasets by enabling the reuse of embeddings.
   - **Flexibility**: Each tower can be optimized independently, allowing for different types of architectures for different inputs.

-- **Example**: In a movie recommendation system, one tower could process user information (e.g., demographics, preferences), while the other processes movie features (e.g., genre, cast).
-The model learns to match users with movies they are likely to enjoy.

 ### Berry–Levinsohn–Pakes (BLP) Model